spookylukey/django-anonymizer/docs/djangofaker.rst

    upset the state of the cycle.
 To avoid this, put fields with a unique constraint at the start of the :attr:`~anonymizer.base.Anonymizer.attributes` list.

+   DjangoFaker has various other methods, most of which delegate to an underlying ``faker.Faker instance``, including 'street_address', 'city' etc.
+   See the source for more details.